srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In second pAsuram – On hearing the sorrowful cry of an ibis which is separated from its partner, parAnkusa nAyaki becomes sad.
+In the second pAsuram – On hearing the sorrowful cry of an ibis which is separated from its partner, parAnkusa nAyaki becomes sad.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction